uzairafridi00/uzairafridi00/README.md

 - 🔭 I’m currently working on Data Scraping from different Websites to automate task.
 - 🌱 I’m currently learning JS6 (ES6) and React.
-- 👯 I’m looking to collaborate on Web Projects
+- 👯 I’m looking to collaborate on Web Projects and using Laravel in projects.
-- 💬 Ask me about anything
+- 💬 Ask me about anything.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/uzair-afridi-011bbb199)
 - 😄 Pronouns: He/Him